-Explore this amazing glacier in Iceland, go hiking or even ice climbing!
+Explore Sólheimajökull, an amazing glacier in Iceland, go hiking or even ice climbing!

 This glacier is the southwestern outlet of Mýrdalsjökull and is about 8km long and 1-2 km wide.
 From the glacier the river Jökulsá runs and it has sometimes been called Fúlakvísl (Stinking river) because of the smell of sulfur.